Chevrolet Blazer (crossover): Chinese version

 The Chinese version of the Blazer was previewed as the FNR-CarryAll concept in November 2018 at Auto Guangzhou in China.
-On November 8, 2019, GM introduced the production version of the Chinese-version Blazer during the 2019 Chevrolet Gala Night event held in Hefei, China featuring three rows of seating.
-The Chinese Blazer is also longer and taller than the international version of the Blazer to accommodate a third-row of seats.
-It serves as its flagship SUV in China with three trim levels available: standard, RS, and Redline.
-Pre-sales began in March 2020, while production at its Jinqiao Assembly in April 2020 with deliveries starting by mid-year.
-In addition to the three-row seating layout version of the Chinese Blazer, GM is also offering a two-row seating layout version of the Chinese Blazer with the same footprint, size, and dimensions like that of the three row-layout Chinese Blazer model in China.
+On November 8, 2019, GM introduced the production version of the Chinese-market Blazer (开拓者 (kāi tà zhě, pioneer)) during the 2019 Chevrolet Gala Night event held in Hefei, China featuring increased length and height to accommodate three rows of seating.
+It serves as Chevrolet's flagship SUV in China with three trim levels available: standard, RS, and Redline.
+Pre-sales began in March 2020, while production at Jinqiao Assembly began in April 2020 with deliveries starting by mid-year.
+In addition to the three-row seating layout version of the Chinese market Blazer, GM is also offering a two-row version of the Chinese Blazer with the same dimensions as the three-row version.

-Contrary to rumors that it would be called the "Blazer XL" in North America, GM will not market the Chinese three row Blazer there because of the Traverse filling that slot.
+Contrary to rumors that it would be called the "Blazer XL" in North America, GM will not market the Chinese three row Blazer in the region due to product overlap with the Traverse.
 It was also confirmed that the Chinese three-row Blazer will not be available in South Korea, meaning the three-row Chevrolet Blazer is a China-only model.